organi2e/C3v2015/README.md

 The common of learning law is similar to general neural network and backpropagation algorithm.
 They however employ several improved techniques such as sign propagation for binary statement.

-This is implemented with [Metal](https://developer.apple.com/library/mac/documentation/Metal/Reference/MetalFrameworkReference/) and [Core Data](https://developer.apple.com/library/watchos/documentation/Cocoa/Conceptual/CoreData/).
+This framework employes [Metal](https://developer.apple.com/library/mac/documentation/Metal/Reference/MetalFrameworkReference/) and [Core Data](https://developer.apple.com/library/watchos/documentation/Cocoa/Conceptual/CoreData/).
-The computation isaccelerated by [GPGPU](https://wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units)   and the learnt weight and their layers' relationships get automatically stored with [ORM](https://wikipedia.org/wiki/Object-relational_mapping).
+The computation is accelerated by [GPGPU](https://wikipedia.org/wiki/General-purpose_computing_on_graphics_processing_units)   and the learnt weight and their layers' relationships get automatically stored with [ORM](https://wikipedia.org/wiki/Object-relational_mapping).